rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 # }
 ```

-The field does, however, participate in the layout computation of the union.
-For
+The field does, however, participate in the layout computation of the union, and can raise its alignment requirement, which in turn can introduce trailing padding.
+For example:
-example:

 ```rust
 # use std::mem::{size_of, align_of};